 Plan-A-Garden also lets you input your U.S. Department of Agriculture plant hardiness zone.
 When you do, the program will offer only plants that grow well where you live, making it easy for even novice gardeners to choose plants that will thrive.
 The program also lets you easily drag and drop a wide variety of items into your garden design, including fire pits, swing sets and sheds.
 According to creator Better Homes & Gardens, the program lets you upload a picture of your lawn so you know how your plan will actually look in your space.

 There are a few negatives about Plan-A-Garden, however.
 For one, you'll need to give Better Homes & Gardens your email address in order to access the software.
+Optionally, you can log in with Facebook.
 You'll also find that although you can look at your design from a bird's-eye view or in 3-D, you can't turn or otherwise manipulate the image to view it from alternative angles.